Light-Rule Design

 Cedar is excellent for authorization policy, but it does not naturally cover transformation, row filter, and column filter use cases.
 Casbin is strong for policy enforcement, but it introduces a different policy storage and matching model.

-Light-Rule should remain the native rule engine for Light-Fabric service configuration and workflow assertions.
+Light-Rule should remain the built-in rule engine for Light-Fabric service configuration and workflow assertions.
 External policy engines can still be integrated as action plugins if needed.

 Governance